madagiurgiu25/decoil-pre/README.md

 ## Installing from source

-You can install the latest version of Decoil by:
+You can install the latest version of Decoil repository by:

 ```
 git clone https://github.com/madagiurgiu25/decoil-pre.git